leora-dot/nyt_spelling_bee/data_generation/dictionary_data/data_source_notes.md

 Scrabble Monetary Units: Currency names valid as Scrabble words
 Source: https://scrabble.merriam.com/monetary-units (Scraped 7/6/2021)
   Note: "Show More" and "Show All" buttons on the website suggest these lists may contain additional words.
 However, these buttons give error messages when clicked.

+Acceptable Words: Contains words which I would like to include even though they are present in lists of words that will be excluded.
+For example, I would generally like to exclude proper names, but I would like to keep some exceptions like "Will", "Ward", "Amber", and "Griffin".
+Source: Generated Manually